aeternity/aeternity/docs/hyperchains.md

 ### Contracts

-Hyperchains are run by FATE contracts, they need to be compiled and made available to the node.
-Depending on the actual contracts used by the Hyperchain, they might also need to be initialized on first (genesis) Hyperchain block, that involves contract calls.
-That's done in the `contracts.json` configuration, but it's highly technical so the recommended way is to use a CLI tools especially developed for that purpose.
+Hyperchains operate through FATE contracts which must be compiled and provided to the node.
+These contracts require initialization during the first (genesis) block of the Hyperchain, which involves specific contract calls.
+While this configuration can be manually set in contracts.json, the process is technically complex.
+We recommend using our purpose-built CLI tools to handle contract deployment and initialization.

 In this example two contracts are deployed: MainStaking.aes and HCElection.aes then there are three contract calls to register the stakers/validators, 3 in this example.